bup/bup/Documentation/bup-index.md

 \--exclude-from=*filename*
 :   a file that contains exclude paths (can be used more
     than once)

+\--no-check-device
+:   don't mark a an entry invalid if the device number (stat(2)
+    st_dev) changes.
+This can be useful when indexing remote, automounted, or (LVM) snapshot filesystems.

 -v, \--verbose
 :   increase log output during update (can be used more